As used in this section:

-(7) provide educational services to diverted offenders to enable them to earn a high school diploma or GED; and
+(7) provide educational services to diverted offenders to enable them to earn a high school diploma or commissioner of education-selected high school equivalency certification; and

 (8) provide accurate information on how diverted offenders perform in the program to the court, prosecutors, defense attorneys, and probation officers.

 (a) Every county attorney who establishes a diversion program under this section shall report the following information to the Bureau of Criminal Apprehension:

 (1) the name and date of birth of each diversion program participant and any other identifying information the superintendent considers necessary;